 Skip to main content

-Request a legally binding biometric signature from a user.
-Returns a QR code or deep link for the user to scan with their UIP app.
-Use this endpoint for quick signatures on lightweight agreements, terms of service, policies, and attestations.
+Create a signature session.
+Returns a QR code and session ID for the user to scan with their UIP app.
+Use this for quick signatures on lightweight agreements, terms of service, policies, and attestations.

 Body Parameters